thervieu/42boot2root/writeup1/part4.md

 }
 ```

 > This one waits for one number, a character and another number to be input.
 There are multiple possible answers, We take the first one because the hint for this phase is `b`.
-So `1 b 214` should what's expected.
+So let's use `1 b 214`.

 # Phase 4, Fibonacci sequence.